Invicara/Twinit-App-Template-Portfolio/docs/developer guide/deploy/d4-test.md

 ![logout](../../img/logout.jpg)

 8. Open a browser tab to [https://mailinator.com](https://mailinator.com)
-9. Using the input at the op of the mailinator page search for he email address to which you sent the invitation
+9. Using the input at the top of the Mailinator page search for he email address to which you sent the invitation
 10. Open the invitation email and follow the process to create the new test user account on Twinit
 11. After signing in as the new user, the invitation to the Viewers User Group will appear in the Project Select dialog
 12. Click Accept on the invite, select the "Test QMV Project" when he project dropdown appears, and click the "Load Project" button